tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/elements.md

 # Working with Data and Components

-## Define your "elements"
+## Define your data

-Most apps have a `elements sheet` that defines the central elements that will be used in the app.
+Most apps have a main database `sheet` that defines the central elements that will be used in the app.

 Examples:
 - Objects that can be found in places in the city